frmoriya/rossmann_prediction_sales/README.md

 To optimize server costs, the **XGBoost Regressor** model was chosen, because the **Random Forest Regressor** model demands a lot of server resources.

-# 7. Model performance vs Business values
+# 8. Business Results
 The table below shows the worst store predictions, explaining that some stores are more difficult to predict sales.

 ![](img/bs_performance.jpg)

-# 8. Business Results
+the table below shows the total values for all stores and the worst and best scenarios:

 ![](img/business_performance.jpg)

 # 9. Conclusion

 # 10. Telegram Bot